 R-loop mapping in repetitive regions, specifically, in the 70bp, 50bp and centromeric repeats, appears to be dependent on the nature of the repeat region (Figure 51 B).
 Across 50bp regions, there appeared to be no clear enrichment of R-loops in the WT or Tbrh1-/- cells, although there was a slightly higher signal at the boundaries of the regions in Tbrh1-/- cells.
 Across 70bp regions, there was pronounced R-loop signal enrichment in the Tbrh1-/- cells, whereas in the WT cells there appeared to be a dip in R-loop signal across those regions; this is consistent with previously published research (Briggs, Crouch, et al., 2018).
-Across the centromeres, there was enrichment in the null cell line - also consistent with the previously published research (Briggs, Hamilton, et al., 2018).
+Across the centromeres, there was enrichment in R-loop signal in both WT and Tbrh1-/- cells, with more pronounced enrichment in the null cell line - also consistent with the previously published research (Briggs, Hamilton, et al., 2018).